SCUT-CCNL/Expl-NLI/README.md

  This code is for paper "Explainable Natural Language Inference via Identifying Important Rationales", which will be opened after the review.
-We thank

  1. To run this code, you should obtain the data from https://github.com/OanaMariaCamburu/e-SNLI, then process it by run the process_data.py;
  2. go to the file of 'rationale_extra' and run the train.py and then the predict.py to predict the rationales;